joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_impediment_of_vows_and_orders/prologue.md

 (2) Whether a solemn vow is a diriment impediment?
 (3) Whether order is an impediment to matrimony?
 (4) Whether a man can receive a sacred order after being married?

-* Whether Marriage Already Contracted Should Be Annulled By The Obligation Of A Simple Vow?
-* Whether A Solemn Vow Dissolves A Marriage Already Contracted?
-* Whether Order Is An Impediment To Matrimony?
-* Whether A Sacred Order Cannot Supervene To Matrimony?